 - $25 off a $100 purchase of spa services each day at Mandara Spa

-We stayed using my SPG (now Marriott) points.
-It is 50,000 points per night plus the 5th night free.
-Applying for any of the American Express SPG cards or Chase Marriott Visa cards will help get you the required amount of points.
+We stayed using my Marriott points.
+It is 50,000 points per night plus the 5th night free (although now in 2021 variable pricing applies, so please check your dates).
+Applying for any of the American Express Marriott cards or the Chase Marriott Visa cards will help get you started on the required amount of points needed.

 Is this the best offsite Disney World hotel?

 Hands down I would stay here again in a heartbeat.
 I loved the proximity to the parks and the upgraded room.
-The Swan/Dolphin hotels do not have all the Disney paraphernalia, so if you are looking for the hotel to be ‘Disneyized’ (yes, I made that word up), this is not the one for you.
+The Swan and Dolphin hotels do not have all the Disney paraphernalia, so if you are looking for the hotel to be ‘Disneyized’ (yes, I made that word up), this is not the one for you.